NixOS/rfcs/rfcs/0145-doc-strings.md

 ### Impossible to differentiate from internal comments

-The lack of a formal definition of a doc-comment also means there is no reliable way to distinguish them from internal comments, which would result in automatically-produced API documentation which includes the wrong type of comments.
+The lack of a formal definition of a doc-comment also means there is no reliable way to distinguish them from internal comments, which makes it impossible to access from doc-comments from tooling.
+Futhermore it makes it very hard to generate accurate and complete reference documentation.

 ### References to the problems above